bchalk101/analysis-view-vscode-extension/README.md

 ### Working with SQL Queries

 1. **Write SQL directly in the playground**: Use the SQL Query section to write your queries
-2. **Generate with Copilot**: Click "✨ Generate with Copilot" to open a SQL file with context
+2. **Generate with Copilot**: Click "Generate with Copilot" to open a SQL file with context
    - Write comments describing what you want to query
    - Copilot will suggest SQL based on your comments
    - Copy the generated SQL back to the playground